 Some of the most common treatments for endometriosis are:

 - painkillers such as paracetamol or ibuprofen (although some people may need something stronger to control their pain)

 - hormone medicines and contraceptives such as the combined pill, contraceptive patches or injections, intrauterine devices (IUS) like the Mirena coil, and gonadotrophin-releasing hormone (GnRH) analogues like Zoladex.
 GnRH analogues are a group of medicines that mimic menopause by reducing the production of oestrogen, meaning that most people will stop menstruating soon after starting treatment.
 Whilst for those of you with heavy painful periods this may seem like bliss, I can assure you from personal experience that some of them come with side effects of their own…

 - surgery to remove patches of endometrial tissue (usually performed during a laparoscopy)

 - surgery to remove the female reproductive organs affected by endometriosis (hysterectomy, this is usually only performed when necessary and should always be discussed with your specialist first)

-Endometriosis can have a huge impact on day to day life.
+Endometriosis can have a huge impact on day-to-day life.
 Chronic pain can be so wearing and over time can lead to depression and withdrawal from social activities.

 Lack of energy can have an impact on daily tasks, working life and relationships, and it can leave sufferers feeling isolated and alone.
 Many of the hormonal treatments may also affect your mood.
-Some people can feel like they have permanent premenstrual tension (PMT), which I can tell you is not much fun and I assure you, my wife found it very challenging to live with me!
+Some people with endometriosis can feel like they have permanent premenstrual tension (PMT), which I can tell you is not much fun and I assure you, my wife found it very challenging to live with me!